vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 * hysteresis_tolerance_off (Optional): temperature offset to switch off. default is 0.5
 * min_cycle_duration (Optional): Min duration to change switch status.
 If this is not specified, min_cycle_duration feature will not get activated.
 * keep_alive (Optional): Min duration to re-run an update cycle.
 If this is not specified, feature will not get activated.
-* min_cycle_duration (Optional): Min duration to keep switch state.
-If this is not specified, feature will not get activated.

 #### proportional mode:
 proportional_mode: (Optional) (sub of hvac mode) with the data (as sub):
-* pwm (Optional): Set period time for pwm signal in seconds.
-If it's not set, pwm is sending proportional value to switch.
-Default = 0
+* control_interval (Required): interval that controller is updated.
-* minimal_pwm (Optional): Set the minimal difference before activating swtich.
+* minimal_diff (Optional): Set the minimal difference before activating swtich.
 To avoid very short off-on-off changes.
 Default is off
 * difference (Optional): Set analog output offset to 0 (default 100).
 Example: If it's 500 the output Value can be everything between 0 and 500.
-* control_interval (Required): interval that controller is updated.
+* pwm (Optional): Set period time for pwm signal in seconds.
+If it's not set, pwm is sending proportional value to switch.
+Default = 0

 controller modes: (PID, Linear, Master)